 In order to avoid spending too much of your precious time and energy “picking up” while still giving your children the gift of peaceful surroundings, consider the following suggestions.

-Sixteen tips to organize your children’s things:
+Sixteen tips to organize and clutter clearing your children’s toys:

 1) Have less toys: Easier said than done, I know!
 Clearly, the less you have the less you have to care for.
 I guess it requires finding a balance that most likely varies from parent to parent and child to child.
 Certainly some cherished toys and objects come to represent and remind us of the magic of childhood.
 I certainly remember (fondly) the room I grew up in and a few cherished objects are such powerful triggers that they will instantly bring me back to a childhood moment.
 However, too much stuff renders the rest meaningless and the things that we unconsciously bring into our children’s lives detract from our children’s ability to distinguish true value.
 I work to find a balance between my desire to be a minimalist and a purist (if it were up to me all toys would be made of healthy materials like wood) and the other extreme of having an overloaded environment that results in my kids having too much stuff and too many choices.